A complete application includes:

 8. Submit certified documents

 If you have been (conditionally) admitted to our Master's programme we need to verify your previous education.
 This means that you must send us certified copies of your transcripts and degree certificates.
 Note that you need to send us these documents by post.
 Plain copies or scans of the original certified documents are not accepted.
 A certified copy is a photocopy of the original document with a wet ink stamp and signature from your school/university or from an authorised notary.
 Uncertified photocopies or scanned copies of original documents will not be accepted.
 Do not send us the original documents.
 Please put your name and UvA student number on each certified document.

 PO Box 15796

 1001 NG Amsterdam

-In order for you to participate in the courses of the pre-Master’s or Master’s programme in Communication Science, you will have to register for your courses.
-The course registration periods are always in June and December.
+In order for you to participate in the courses of the (pre-)Master’s programme in Communication Science, you will need to register for your courses.
+The course registration periods are in June and December.
+Unfortunately, you will not be able to start the programme without course registration.
 More information on the course registration will be sent to you in May or November.

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.

-To help you get started, the Graduate School of Communication organizes a mandatory introduction day for all new (pre-)Master’s students.
-Usually this day is held on the Thursday before the first week of classes, so be sure to save the date.
+To help you get started, the Graduate School of Communication organises a mandatory introduction day for all new (pre-)Master’s students.
+Usually this day is held on Tuesday or Thursday before the first week of classes, so be sure to save the date.
 Depending on your start moment, the invitation and programme will be sent mid-August or mid-January.